KelandCrawley/pdxPickup/README.md

 --Made render functions cleaner.

  --Made better use of componetDidUpdate and componetDidMount

- --Refactored code that called setState outside of componetDidMount

  --Refactored code structure to avoid state and long pass down prop chains when possible. (looking at adding redux soon and overhauling how i do state)